minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

   **Method:**
     -To handle the request from the user interface and send reponse to user interface, we have created classes which are:
-      - **getCitySlot:** this class is used to get the availble slot in the chosen city.
-The queries are city_id and date
+      - **getCitySlot:** this class is used to get the available slot in the chosen city.
+The inputs are city_id and date.
+      - **getCenterSlot:** this class is used to get the available slot in the chosen center.
+The inputs are center_id and date.
-      - **getBooking:** used to get the information of the customer's booking from the database.
-The queries are date, city_id, booking_id
+      - **getCourtSlot:** this class is used to get the availble slot in the chosen court.
+The inputs are court_id and date.
-      - **createBooking:** used to insert new data about the booking into the database
+      - **SQLStatement:** this method is used to call the store procedures from the database.
-      - **cancelBooking:** used to remove the chosen booking's data in the database
+      - **GetHandler:** this method is used to get the request from client
+      - **PostHandler:**  this method is used to response to client
 ### 5.3.
 Presentation Tier
 * The presentation tier includes :  user interface, method.
   **User Interface:**